-The BCM Department encourages highly qualified majors with junior standing to consider pursuing honors in Biblical Studies or Christian Ministries.
-This entails preparation of a research project or thesis under the guidance of a faculty director during two of the student’s last four terms at Gordon.
+The Biblical Studies and Christian Ministries Department encourages highly qualified majors with junior standing to consider pursuing departmental honors through rigorous research on various topics in disciplines of biblical studies, Christian ministries, or theology.
+This entails preparation of a research project or thesis under the guidance of the honors director during two of the student’s last four terms at Gordon.
 The minimum requirement for application to the honors program is a cumulative GPA of 3.50 in the major and 3.00 overall as of the first term of the student’s junior year.
 Also required are excellent research and writing skills, as demonstrated in the student’s course work.
-If a student’s research proposal receives departmental approval, the candidate then enrolls in BCM 471 and 472 (Research I and II), develops a substantial project or thesis, and defends the project/thesis orally to BCM faculty and fellow students (as appropriate for the project or thesis).
+If a student’s research proposal receives approval from the honors director in consultation with the department chair, the candidate then enrolls in BCM 471 and 472 (Research I and II), develops a substantial project or thesis, and defends the project/thesis orally to department faculty and fellow students (as appropriate for the project or thesis).

 Details: Preparing and Executing a Proposal

-Having given this approval, the sponsor assists the student in the preparation of a proposal that will serve as the template for the developing project.
+Having given this approval, the honors director assists the student in the preparation of a proposal that will serve as the template for the developing project.
 A copy of the proposal will be kept on record by the department chair.

 As a practical matter, the faculty are able to work with only a limited number of honors students each year.
 Each department member is restricted to directing two projects or theses at the most in a given academic year.

 Final project or thesis must be completed 6-weeks prior to the end of the semester.

 Honors students should have as their objective the production of a publishable work.
 Although details can be worked out between the student and the honors director, the following are standards for the final product: